JGCRI/gcam-doc/demand_energy.md

 The representation of nitrogenous fertilizers ("N fertilizer") is represented with ammonia production and trade, indicated in Mt of NH3, which is subsequently indicated in Mt of fixed N in synthetic fertilizers, prior to being an input to crop production.
 The ammonia and N fertilizer module includes both the specific production technologies for transforming various feedstocks into ammonia, as well as the demands for the commodity in the agricultural sectors.
 Ammonia manufactured for non-agricultural purposes is excluded from the commodity modeled in GCAM.
 Similarly, no energy uses of ammonia are represented in GCAM at present.

+Ammonia trade is calibrated based on net trade flows, using generally similar trade structure to fossil fuel trade described in [details_energy](details_energy.html), and the Armington Style trade described in [details_trade](details_trade.html).
+However, ammonia trade is calibrated according to net rather than gross trade flows due to data unavailability.

 Fuel and feedstock sources and input-output coefficients are calibrated based on Table 4.15 of [IEA 2007](demand_energy.html#iea2007).
 The schematic below shows how ammonia and N fertilizer commodities are situated between the energy and agricultural systems of GCAM.

 <img src="gcam-figs/Nfertilizer.png" width="300" height="200" /><br/>